juntagrico/juntagrico/docs/1_4_release_notes.rst

 * Member Features:
     * Missleading extra change dates have been removed
     * Parts can no be ordered all year round
-    * Parts can be canceled al year round
+    * Parts can be canceled all year round

 * Admin Features:
     * Subscription parts ahve now also a waitinglist and cancelled list